rsc1975/micropython-hcsr04/README.md

 print('Distance:', distance, 'mm')
 ```

-We can also define a different timeout, passing the new value in microseconds to the constructor
+The default timeout is based on the sensor limit (4m), but we can also define a different timeout,
+passing the new value in microseconds to the constructor.

 ```python
 from hcsr04 import HCSR04